These memories, from all over my life, are full of music, of course.

 Why did I choose to read this book?

-Anyone who knows me, knows how much of a Dave Grohl and Foo Fighters fan I am and I was so excited to finally have the gospel he gospel according to Grohl in my possession so I could continue to preach the word of the Foo Fighters lol
+Anyone who knows me, knows how much of a Dave Grohl and Foo Fighters fan I am and I was so excited to finally have the gospel according to Grohl in my possession so I could continue to preach the word of the Foo Fighters lol

 And Now To The Review!